 Overall, the project seemed to push the client into the present-day application of process automation.
 Furthermore, the client is now evaluating their other process control systems, which are very manual, and are looking to add this standardized platform of process automation to further enhance their other production systems.

 The client has been very happy with Malisko as an automation integrator due to our expertise in the field.
 Because of this knowledge base, they continue to ask for our opinions and suggestions going forward.
 They acknowledge that this project had numerous challenges from the get-go and they have been very impressed with our flexibility, can-do attitude and ability to provide good work within the required time frame and at an investment cost meeting their objectives and constraints.

-Want to learn more about this project or how we can help you with your manufacturing challenges?
+Want to learn more or how we can help you with your manufacturing challenges?
 Simply fill out the form below and someone from the Malisko team will reach out to you shortly.

 500 N Broadway

 St. Louis, MO 63102

 4600 S Ulster Street

 3610 Oakwood Hills Parkway